Easy Sous Vide Pork Tenderloin Recipe

 Rare or Pink Pork?
 Is It Safe?

 The question is “Is it even safe to eat when the pork is still pink?”
 This is where the advantage of sous vide comes in: pasteurization.
-In my complete sous vide cooking guide, there’s a deep dive on food safety.
+My complete sous vide cooking guide has a deep dive into food safety.
 In short, bacteria are actively being killed on the surface of the pork at 130°F (54°C).
 The longer you cook it in the sous vide, the safer it is to consume.
-When cooking at higher temperatures, the bacterias die even faster.
+When cooking at higher temperatures, the bacteria die even faster.
 Therefore, welcome to the world where you can choose the doneness of your pork!
 And it’s guaranteed to be so unbelievably juicy and tender!

 In this post, I will show you how to use the sous vide method to cook pork tenderloin step by step including a Jamaican jerk-flavored recipe.
 As soon as you learn how you’ll be making the most tender and juicy pork tenderloin every single time without fail.
 Then, change up the flavor by using your go-to marinade or seasoning combination.
 It’s foolproof.
 For example, this buttery mix of sun-dried tomatoes and capers is a great alternative.